bintray/gradle-bintray-plugin/README.md

 export BINTRAY_ORG=<Your Bintray organization name>
 ```

-## Running the build with or without the tests
+## Running the build with or without tests
 To build the code using the gradle wrapper in Unix run:
 ```
 > ./gradlew clean build